xdhub/httphooks/doc/design.md

 <table>
   <tr>
     <th>Execution Order</th>
+    <th>Execution Stage</th>
     <th>Hook Type</th>
-    <th>Hook Stage</th>
     <th>Description</th>
   </tr>
   <tr>
     <th>1</th>
-    <td>Listener</td>
-    <td>Pre-Processing</td>
+    <td>Input</td>
+    <td>Request-Listener</td>
     <td>
-        If one or more (whether in the same service or not) pre-processing non-responder(s) are defined, these are executed in an undefined order parallel from each other and it does not contribute to the final response, independent of status code or content.
+        If one or more (whether in the same service or not) request-listener(s) (e.g. non-responder(s)) are defined, these are executed in an undefined order parallel from each other and it does not contribute a response, independent of status code or content.
 Processing of other hooks is continued even if execution of these is not complete.
     </td>
   </tr>
   <tr>
     <th>2</th>
-    <td>Responder</td>
     <td>Pre-Processing</td>
+    <td>Pre-Responder</td>
     <td>
         If one or more (whether in the same service or not) pre-processing responder(s) are defined, these are executed in an undefined order but in serial (one after another) instead of parallel from each other.
 Only when all of the hooks have been executed will processing continue.
         <p>If the status code returned from any of the responding hooks is Continue (100), the original content for the request is replaced by the response content from it.</p>